 Change of Status Contracts

-A current employee who applies for and is hired into a new position at the College will be issued a contract which states that the first six months will be a probationary period, during which time employment is considered “at will” and may be terminated at any time.
+A current employee who is hired into a different position at the College will be issued a contract which states that the first six months will be a probationary period, during which time employment is considered “at will” and may be terminated at any time.
 At the end of this probationary period, there will be an evaluation of the Employee.
 If performance is satisfactory, the contract will continue in a non-probationary status.
 If performance is not satisfactory, the contract may be terminated or the College may take other actions based on circumstances and need.

 Contracts for full-time faculty and staff may not exceed twelve (12) months or extend beyond the end of the fiscal year.
 In December 1975, the Attorney General of North Carolina ruled that institutions may not have a tenure policy or implicitly provide an expectation of re-employment without permission of the State Board of Community Colleges.
 In accordance with this ruling, Stanly Community College does not offer tenure.

 Full-time faculty who fulfill their obligations by the end of Spring term for a contract period ending June 30 will receive their final paycheck for that contract period by July 31 unless they give verbal or written notice earlier than June 15 of their intent to resign, in which case their final paycheck will be either May 31 or June 30.
 Retirement benefits shall be calculated through July 31 unless faculty take a position with another agency of the State of North Carolina.
 State Health Plan benefits as paid by SCC continue for one month following the final paycheck.
 Employees separating from employment with SCC will be advised of their rights to continue health benefits for longer.

 Contracts for part-time employee are not renewed, but part-time employees may be offered subsequent part-time contracts based on the needs of SCC.